How to Treat Diazepam Addiction

 - The substance is used only to get intoxicated.

-- The substance is consumed to enhance or counteract another substance, for example to boost opioid effects or reduce the unwanted side effects of cocaine 1.
+- The substance is consumed to enhance or counteract another substance, for example to boost opioid effects or reduce the unwanted side effects of cocaine use.1

-Diazepam addiction doesn’t have to rule your life or the life of someone you love.
-Call 1-888-744-0069 today to take your first step toward finding help today.
+Diazepam addiction doesn’t have to rule your life or that of someone you love.
+Professional treatment can start anyone battling substance misuse on the path to a happier and healthier life.
+American Addiction Centers (AAC) runs trusted rehab facilities across the country.
+Call AAC for free at to take your first step toward finding help today.